Contains the active ingredient methyldopa (as sesquihydrate)

 When you must not take it

-Do not take Hydopa if you are allergic to:
+Do not take Hydopa if you have an allergy to:

 - any of the ingredients listed at the end of this leaflet.